ORCID/orcid-angular/guides/create-feature-module.md

 # Create a new feature module

-As new features are added to the application new modules are going to be built.
-This guide gives a quick explanation of the basic of how to create a routed feature module.
+This guide gives a quick explanation of the basics of how to create a routed feature module.

 #### 1- Install Angular CLI